InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 your project for InnerSource success.

-Those are important areas, but they are outside of the working groups scope.
-We focus specificaly on guidance, tools, policies, methods, etc. that are "run by or owned by a centralized team"
+Those are important areas, but they are outside of the scope of the working group.
+Instead, the working group focuses on elements specific to centralized teams driving InnerSource at company-wide scale.

 -->